TickLabVN/challenges/engineer/cs/simple-csv-query-tool/timelines/week_1/guideline.md

     ```
 4. **Testing**:

      Test the lexer with various SQL queries to ensure it correctly identifies and processes tokens.
-Please check some testcases in
+Please check some testcases in [sample testcase](testcase.md).